ddsky/unibox/README.md

   blurCallback: undefined, // callback on blur events on the search box
   minChars: 3, // minimum number of characters before the suggests shows, default: 3
-  maxWidth: 400 // the maximum width of the suggest box, default: as wide as the input box });
+  maxWidth: 400 // the maximum width of the suggest box, default: as wide as the input box
+  suggestOrder: [], // the order of the suggest, e.g. ["recipes","menus","restaurants"]
+  suggestSelectionOrder: [] // the order of the suggest, e.g. ["recipes","menus","restaurants"]
+});
 ```